 Whether you plan to investigate structure-activity relationship or modify proteins activity, synthetic gene libraries are the tool of choice.
 A library is designed and constructed to sample a specific set of sequence variations which are subsequently screened to identify variants with improved or novel properties.
-Explora provides six dynamic library options to enable you to focus your time directly on your research while quickly achieving significant results:
+DOULIX provides six dynamic library options to enable you to focus your time directly on your research while quickly achieving significant results:

 Site-directed mutagenesis Specified mutations at one or more specific locations to rationally engineer protein activity such as Kcat, Km, allosteric features, substrate specificity, enhanced stability to pH, temperature and solvents.